linxinshi/EntityRetrievalTAS/README.md

 5. check results in folder Retrieval_results (created by program and name it after the time executed)

-*this implementation supports multi-processing, specify NUM_PROCESS in config.py
+*this implementation supports multi-processing, specify NUM_PROCESS in config.py.
+The program will split the queries into several parts and each process will handle one part of them.
+Finally the program merges all results and output a complete one.

 ## requirements
 Python 3.4+